FUSED-Wind/fusedwind/docs/index.rst

-Framework for Unified Systems Engineering and Design of Wind Plants (FUSED-Wind) is a free open-source framework for multi-disciplinary optimisation and analysis (MDAO) of wind energy systems, developed jointly by the Wind Energy Department at the Technical University of Denmark (DTU Wind Energy) and the National Renewable Laboratory (NREL).
+Framework for Unified Systems Engineering and Design of Wind Plants (FUSED-Wind) is a free open-source framework for multi-disciplinary optimisation and analysis (MDAO) of wind energy systems, developed jointly by the Wind Energy Department at the Technical University of Denmark (DTU Wind Energy) and the National Renewable Energy Laboratory (NREL).
 The framework is built as an extension to the NASA developed `OpenMDAO <http://openmdao.org/>`_, and defines key interfaces, methods and I/O variables necessary for wiring together different simulation codes in order to achieve a system level analysis capability of wind